-Facebook and other social networks are still learning what works.
-Ad inventory displayed on high-traffic home pages have garnered big bucks for firms like Yahoo!
-With Facebook offering advertisers greater audience reach than most network television programs, there's little reason to suggest that chunks of this business won't eventually flow to the social networks.
-But even more interesting is how Facebook and widget sites have begun to experiment with relatively new forms of advertising.
+Facebook and other social networks are still learning what works, and Facebook, app firms, and advertisers have begun experimenting with all sorts of models.
 Many feel that Facebook has a unique opportunity to get consumers to engage with their brand, and some initial experiments point where this may be heading.

-Many firms have been leveraging so-called engagement ads18 by making their products part of the Facebook fun.
+Many firms have been leveraging so-called engagement ads by making their products part of the Facebook fun.
 Using an engagement ad, a firm can set up a promotion where a user can do things such as "Like" or become a fan of a brand, RSVP to an event and invite others, watch and comment on a video and see what your friends have to say, send a "virtual gift" with a personal message, or answer a question in a poll.
 The viral nature of Facebook allows actions to flow back into the news feed and spread among friends.